Just who is that jolly old man with the cherry red suit and fluffy white beard?

 He was a giver.

-I believe that our Happy Buddies can see Jesus in the character of Saint Nicholas.
+I believe that our children can see Jesus in the character of Saint Nicholas.

-So when we are out and about and the Happy Buddy and I see Santa, I point to him and say, “Now there’s a man who loves to bless others.
+So when we are out and about and my boys and I see Santa, I point to him and say, “Now there’s a man who loves to bless others.
 That’s exactly what Jesus came to earth to teach us!
 How can we bless someone else this Christmas?”

 I try to focus more on the actual man that he was and what he did to help others – not on Wish Lists and presents and what we can get from him.